Dialectology: Italian dialects and Corsican

 The first treatment of Italian dialects was by Dante Alighieri in his treatise De vulgari eloquentia in the early fourteenth century.

 The founder of scientific dialectology in Italy was Graziadio Isaia Ascoli, who, in 1873, founded the journal Archivio glottologico italiano, still active today together with L'Italia dialettale, which was founded by Clemente Merlo in 1924, and the more recent Rivista italiana di dialettologia.

 After completing his work in France, Edmond Edmont surveyed 44 locations in Corsica for the Atlas Linguistique de la Corse.

 Two students from the French atlas, Karl Jaberg and Jakob Jud, surveyed dialects in Italy and southern Switzerland in the Sprach- und Sachatlas Italiens und der Südschweiz.
 This survey influenced the work of Hans Kurath in the US.

-Dialects of Scots and Gaelic
+Scots dialects and Gaelic

 The Linguistic Survey of Scotland began in 1949 at the University of Edinburgh.

 The first part of the survey researched dialects of Scots in the Scottish Lowlands, the Shetland Islands, the Orkney Islands, Northern Ireland, and the two northernmost counties of England: Cumberland (since merged into Cumbria) and Northumberland.
 Three volumes of results were published between 1975 and 1985.

 The second part studied dialects of Gaelic, including mixed use of Gaelic and English, in the Scottish Highlands and Western Isles.
 Results were published under the name of Cathair Ó Dochartaigh in five volumes between 1994 and 1997.

-Methods of data collection
+Concepts and terminology

-A variety of methods are used to collect data on regional dialects and to choose informants from whom to collect it.
-Early dialect research, focused on documenting the most conservative forms of regional dialects, least contaminated by ongoing change or contact with other dialects, focused primarily on collecting data from older informants in rural areas.
-More recently, under the umbrella of sociolinguistics, dialectology has developed greater interest in the ongoing linguistic innovations that differentiate regions from each other, devoting more attention to the speech of younger speakers in urban centers.
+Isoglosses